canonical/charm-relation-interfaces/interfaces/forward_auth/v0/README.md

 The requirer will read the information from the application databag and update its configuration to forward authentication to the external service.
 It is expected to write to the databag a list of names of applications it provides ingress to.

+That list will be compared by the interface with application names that are related to Oathkeeper via `auth-proxy` (and forwarded to `forward-auth` as `app_names`).
+The interface will evaluate whether those applications have ingress configured and are thus eligible for requesting Identity and Access Proxy protection.

 ```mermaid
 flowchart
     Requirer -- ingress_app_names --> Provider